Vice published altered photos showing Cambodian genocide victims smiling. It unleashed an uproar.

-The manipulated images — first published by Vice Asia on Friday with the headline “These People Were Arrested by the Khmer Rouge and Never Seen Again” and included an interview with the artist Matt Loughrey, who manipulated the images — prompted a wave of outrage and condemnation from Cambodia’s government and cultural institutions.
+The manipulated images — first published by Vice Asia on Friday with the headline “These People Were Arrested by the Khmer Rouge and Never Seen Again” and including an interview with the artist Matt Loughrey, who manipulated the images — prompted a wave of outrage and condemnation from Cambodia’s government and cultural institutions.

 The photographs and the article were removed from the news website on Sunday.
 In a statement, the news outlet acknowledged that the images were “manipulated beyond colorization” and that the story “did not meet the editorial standards of VICE.”